sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In this task, you will create a new Team Project.

-    > **Note**: VSTS might not prompt you to create a new Project but create one for you already.
-If so, you don't need ot create the new project as described in the next step.

 1. On the **New Team Project** page, enter the following information:

     - A project name - the workshop will use _HealthClinic_, so it is recommended that you use this too
     - Select the **Agile** process template
     - Select **Git** version control
     - Click **Create project** button

+    > **Note**: VSTS might not prompt you to create a new Project but create one for you automatically.
+If so, you don't need ot create the new project.

     ![Creating a New Team Project](Images/vsts-new-team-project.png "Creating a New Team Project")